780Farva/LibreWolf-Settings/README.md

 4. Enable asynchronous display, which improves rendering performance
 5. Enable Direct2D support for rendering
 6. Disable interruption of work when errors occur in Direct3D 11
-7. Disables debugging in Direct3D 11
+7. Disable debugging in Direct3D 11
 8. Enable double buffering in Direct3D 11 to improve smooth rendering
 9. Enable hardware video decoding
 10. Enable new WebRender rendering that uses GPU to improve performance